 Picture This: Your car is rear-ended at a stoplight, but the at-fault driver speeds off before you can exchange information.

-Should I Contact an Attorney?
+Should I contact a car accident attorney in Smyrna?
 You’ll want to seek legal counsel if you’ve suffered any injuries (or significant vehicle damage).
 Remember that even small aches and pains can lead to lasting injuries that may require costly medical care.

 Pedestrian or Cyclist Hit and Run